awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 You can specify the names of multiple stacks to be synthesized or deployed in a single command\.
 If your app defines only one stack, its name is assumed and you do not need to specify it\.

 **Tip**
-You don't need to explicitly synthesize stacks before deploying them; `cdk deploy` performs this step for you\.
+You don't need to explicitly buiild your app or synthesize stacks before deploying them; `cdk deploy` performs these steps for you\.

 For full documentation of the `cdk` command, see [AWS CDK Toolkit \(`cdk`\)](tools.md#cli)\.